mattermost/docs/doc/installation/upgrade.md

 ### Prepare the cluster database secrets

  The secret key for the application database key is changing from `postgres-password`, to `postgresql-password`.
-Use one of the two steps described below to update your database password secret.
+Use one of the two steps described below to update your database password secret:

  1. If you'd like to use an auto-generated PostgreSQL password, delete the existing secret to allow the upgrade to generate a new password for you.
 RELEASE-NAME should be the name of the GitLab release from `helm list`